-Updated April 2022 In this post we will compare Apache Kafka and the Confluent Kafka Platform, describing what they have in common and what sets them apart.
+Updated August 2023 In this post we will compare Apache Kafka and the Confluent Kafka Platform, describing what they have in common and what sets them apart.
 What is Confluent Kafka and Apache Kafka?
-Apache Kafka is an open source message broker that provides high throughput, high availability, and low latency.
-Apache Kafka can be … Continue reading Comparing Confluent Kafka and Apache Kafka
+Apache Kafka is a free, open source message broker that provides high throughput, high availability, and low latency.
+Apache Kafka can … Continue reading Comparing Confluent Kafka and Apache Kafka

 Updated January 2022 Apache Kafka is hugely popular because of its features that guarantee uptime, make it easy to scale, enable Kafka to handle high volumes, and much more.
 In this article we will discuss the Top 10 Apache Kafka features to help you evaluate if Kafka is the right technology for your company’s business … Continue reading Top 10 Apache Kafka Features That Drive Its Popularity

 Updated April 2022 Kafka topics are the categories used to organize messages.
 Each topic has a name that is unique across the entire Kafka cluster.
 Messages are sent to and read from specific topics.
 In other words, producers write data to topics, and consumers read data from topics.
 Kafka topics are multi-subscriber.
 This means that … Continue reading What is a Kafka Topic?